Home

 How to Conduct Market Research for a Business Plan

 Any successful business starts with a thorough, written business plan.
 For most small business owners, the prospect of gathering and compiling all the data required for a business plan can often seem intimidating.
-Fortunately, several helpful tools can make conducting market research faster and easier, especially when conducting target customer interviews.
+Fortunately, several helpful research tools can make conducting market research faster and easier, especially when conducting target customer interviews.

 What Does a Business Plan Include?